VSadov/VSadov.github.io/_posts/2016-10-16-conditional-shotcircuit.md

 var lastName = (customer?.Name).LastName;
 ```

 The problem is that only the second variant is a valid syntax, but unlike if used with a chain of all-regular accesses, it changes the meaning of the expression in a way that negates the point of the conditional access.
-Similar problem would arise if ```customer?.Name``` was refactored into a temporary. -
+Similar problem would arise if ```customer?.Name``` was refactored into a temporary local. -

 The following refactoring of ```var lastName = customer?.Name.LastName;``` is not correct